averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 The above snippet will read our configuration section of **AzureAd** in **appsettings.json** file.

 ### 4. Protect WeatherForecast Sample API

-Once point #3 completed, now we are jumping to the last step to mark our controller to be **Authorized**.
+The last step is to mark our controller as **Authorized**.
 It means, only authenticated members are allowed to access the endpoint.

 ![2024 01 11 17H35 36](/assets/images/auth-series-2/2024-01-11_17h35_36.png)

-### 5. Test The App - Got 401 Unauthorized
+### 5. Test The App - Got 401 Unauthorised

 Now we will test the app using Postman.
 And because we are not authenticated, of course we'll get 401.

 ![2024 01 11 17H42 18](/assets/images/auth-series-2/2024-01-11_17h42_18.png)

 ### 6. Create New App Registration For Postman (Microsoft Entra ID)

 Ok, because we got 401, we need our Postman to be authenticated to access the endpoint.
-Now, we will create new App Registration special for any client that will access any protected apis that we define.
+To do this we will create new App Registration specially for any clients that will access any protected apis that we define.

-Give the name anything but ended with **-caller** (optional - previous app registration was **uptect-auth-ap**).
+Give the name anything but ended with **-caller** (optional - previous app registration was **uptec-auth-ap**).

 ![2024 01 11 17H42 29](/assets/images/auth-series-2/2024-01-11_17h42_29.png)